 Everything I do is about helping people achieve more than they thought possible.
 After losing my sight in 1998, I became an adventure athlete competing in ultra endurance races across deserts, mountains, and the polar ice caps including being the first blind person to race to the South Pole.

 In 2010, a fall from a second story window nearly killed me.
 I broke my back and the damage to my spinal cord left me paralysed.
-Now I am on a new expedition, this time to fast track a cure for paralysis.
+Now I am on a new expedition, this time to cure paralysis in our lifetime.

 Simone George – Consultant Litigation Lawyer & Thought Partner

 Driven by a belief in fairness, I am a human rights lawyer and activist.
 In my legal practice I represent women and, through them, their children, who are victims of abuse or violence.

 Using a principle-based approach to my work, I co-authored the national study, “The Lawlessness of the Home”, co-created an international summit in 2016 to cultivate the leadership required to hack the system and I contributed to amendments to domestic violence legislation that is now a significant statement of legal, social and political justice in Ireland.

 Building on my legal training that began with law degrees from NUI Galway and a masters from The College of Europe, Bruges, I went on to create public-private partnerships across Africa for BP Solar.
 Now, following years in big 5 and boutique law firms in Dublin, I practice as a consultant commercial litigator for clients in multiple sectors of the economy.